 Ace the MCAT

 The University of Ottawa and the Northern Ontario School of Medicine are the only two medical schools that don't require the MCAT in Ontario.
 First, if you did not get a good MCAT score, you should strongly consider applying to those schools, provided that you meet the rest of the admissions requirements.
 The other medical schools in the province require students to take the MCAT and release their scores to the school by a specific deadline.
-Make sure you verify this information very early on in your MCAT test prep.
+Make sure you verify this information very early on in your MCAT prep

 You should also verify the specific requirements and the weight that the MCAT score carries for each of your chosen Ontario medical schools.
 Each school has its own way of evaluating students' MCAT scores and overall academic profiles.
 For example, the University of Toronto medical school requires MCAT scores to ensure that students meet the minimum 125 for each section, but they do not use the scores comparatively - meaning that they do not compare applicants' MCAT scores as a factor for admissions.